cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

 ### Creating a `SmartPhoneClientManager` and  Running a `SmartphoneDeploymentController`

-A study deployment for a phone (master device) is handled by a [`SmartPhoneClientManager`](https://pub.dev/documentation/carp_mobile_sensing/latest/runtime/SmartPhoneClientManager-class.html).
+A study deployment for a phone (called a 'primary device' in CARP) is handled by a [`SmartPhoneClientManager`](https://pub.dev/documentation/carp_mobile_sensing/latest/runtime/SmartPhoneClientManager-class.html).
 This client manager controls the execution of one or more study deployments using a [`SmartphoneDeploymentController`](https://pub.dev/documentation/carp_mobile_sensing/latest/runtime/SmartphoneDeploymentController-class.html).

 ```dart